 Focus on putting together content and a pitch that would help and appeal to that audience, and you’ll have more success in landing guest expert spots.

-If you’ve spent hundreds or thousands of dollars studying to obtain a qualification, then you should absolutely promote it.
+If you’ve spent hundreds or thousands of dollars studying to obtain an expert qualification, then you should absolutely promote it.

 Update your website (or your reception/sales area if you have a physical location) to include your qualifications or certificates.

-And ensure you have applied for the accreditations that will add to your business credibility and authority.
+And ensure you have applied for the accreditations that will add to your business credibility and authority in your field.

 Also, update your online profiles and perhaps your email signature if it’s relevant to include your credentials alongside your job title or name.